 Welcome to Whats Not To Hike

-I grew up in Lincolnshire and despite the fantastic quintessential English farming countryside, not many people are aware of it, and hence it’s a lovely quiet county to explore.
-I now live in Hampshire, UK, which has beautiful countryside around it from the New Forest to the South Downs, and day trips to the Cotswolds and Chilterns are often done.
-Nevertheless, despite all this, I frequently travel up to Snowdonia, North Wales.
-There will always be something magical about those mountains.
-And when I am not enjoying the UK’s great outdoors, then I am planning my next trip further afield.
+Nowadays, you will find me walking, scrambling, climbing or travelling and if not doing one of those, then you will probably find me horse riding, paddling or sailing.
+I now live in Hampshire, UK, which is full of beautiful countryside, from the New Forest to the South Downs, but day trips to the Cotswolds and Chilterns are also common!
+Despite having all this on my doorstep, I frequently travel to Wales to explore both the Brecon Beacons and one of my favourite places of all, Snowdonia.
+There will always be something magical about the mountains of Snowdonia to me.
+If I am not enjoying the UK’s great outdoors, then I am planning my next trip further afield.

-Ever since I was little you would find me outside – whether that was exploring new countries with my parents or simply walking and riding in the English countryside.
-Since then I have helped to lead expeditions not only in the UK but also in Arctic Greenland and Nepal, and have done personal hiking and climbing in Morocco, Norway, Iceland, the Azores, Canada, America, Spain and Italy to name just a few, and travelled to many countries including Japan, New Zealand, South Africa and Namibia.
+My desire to explore has taken me travelling and working around the world.
+I have helped to lead expeditions not only all over the UK but also in Arctic Greenland and Nepal, and have personally trekked and climbed in Morocco, Norway, Iceland, the Azores, Canada, America, Spain and Italy to name just a few, and travelled to many countries including Japan, New Zealand, South Africa and Namibia.